wescpy/google/apps/gmail/README.md

 ## Prerequisites/required setup
+1. ***System requirements***
+    - For Python 2 specifically, that means 2.7 only.
+    - For Python 3, I strongly suggest 3.9 or newer.
+    - For Node.js, I suggest 16 or newer.
 1. ***Create a new project*** [from the Cloud/developer console](https://console.cloud.google.com/projectcreate) or with `gcloud projects create . . .`; or reuse an existing project
 1. ***Enable the Gmail API***.
 Pick your preferred method of these three common ways to enable APIs:
     - **DevConsole manually** -- Enable the API manually from the DevConsole by following these steps: